arvidn/libtorrent/docs/manual.rst

 abusive behavior by peers.
 It may be useful to allow such connections in cases where simulations are run on the same machie, and all peers in a swarm has the same IP address.

+``max_failcount`` is the maximum times we try to connect to a peer before stop connecting again.
+If a peer succeeds, the failcounter is reset.
+If a peer is retrieved from a peer source (other than DHT) the failcount is decremented by one, allowing another try.

+``min_reconnect_time`` is the time to wait between connection attempts.
+If the peer fails, the time is multiplied by fail counter.

 ``use_dht_as_fallback`` determines how the DHT is used.
 If this is true (which it is by default), the DHT will only be used for torrents where